CS-433/ml-project-2-gdz_ml_p2/README.md

   - Google Colab Pro contains all the needed packages, and is **highly recommended** for reproducing our best prediction.
   - Google Colab Pro provides NVIDIA Tesla P100 with 25.46GB RAM.

-- Reproduce our best prediction in the local system.
+- Reproduce our best prediction in your local system.
   - Before reproducing our best prediction, you should install all the following packages:
     - NumPy - 1.21.2
     - torch - 1.10.0